bricarter/Think-C/README.md

 # Think-C
-Answering the exercises in B
+Answering the exercises in How to Think Like a Computer Scientist: C Version Version 1.10